How do I encourage donors who have stopped giving to give again?

 The second thing to realize is that you will have to go out in search of the lost sheep.
 They have indeed wandered away, but the responsibility for bringing them back into the fold belongs to you.

-Here are some different ways that you can approach this:
+Here are some different ways that you can encourage donors to give again:

 1. (easy) You can create a special ‘reactivation’ mail piece that goes out to people who were registered in the previous year but not this year.